CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 You've tried to disable it, you've toggled different things off, then on, back to off, you're getting nowhere and you're now wondering if you can somehow get them to stop sort of half-way between on and off.
 You've done this some twenty-odd times now and it's still not working...

 ..."*Why isn't it working, what am I doing wrong?*".
 Nothing, young Padawan, you're doing absolutely nothing wrong, at all.
 You've been set-up to fail, you're playing an unwinnable game against, an invisible competitor.
 It's not you, so you don't need to be forgiven for thinking that switching off a comedy-sized, giant button in the settings menu that says "Guide button focuses Steam", might actually work because, well, no, it doesn't.
-Well, this does.

 <img align="center" src="images/GuideButtonDoes-Not-NotFocusSteam.png" alt="A screenshot of the Steam settings page with the option 'Guide button focuses Steam' highlighted.">